Trailblazer29/Touchless-Device-Controller/README.md

 * The second functionlity of this project is to adjust the volume of the device (increase, decrease, mute and unmute sound) using the device's camera (distance [Volume Controller](https://github.com/Trailblazer29/Gesture-Desktop-Controller/blob/main/volume_control.py)).

-*More functionalities will be added soon...*
+*The code is optimized continuously, and more functionalities will be added soon...*